ticklesource/SympliDevelopmentProject/README.md

 ## How to submit

-Create a new **private repository** for your exercise and add the Sympli hiring team members as private collaborators.
+Create a new **private repository** using this one as a template for your exercise and add the Sympli hiring team members as private collaborators.
 We do this to preserve your anonymity so it's not obvious you are looking for a new role.
 - [Xinxin Li](https://github.com/xinxin-sympli)
 - [Mark Panetta](https://github.com/mjpanetta)